Country

 “Ordnance Survey’s ground-breaking technology used to create the map enables Government to make informed decisions quickly, about urban housing policy, and climate change adaptation issues.”

-Dr Emmanuel Tembo, Head of Land Titling, Zambia Ministry of Lands and Natural Resources
+Dr. Emmanuel Tembo, Head of Land Titling of Zambia Ministry of Lands and Natural Resources

 This map helped policymakers more effectively target its resources at the most critical gaps in public service provision and help improve the living standards of vulnerable citizens.
 The availability of detailed and accurate data on city trends enables policymakers to assess the effectiveness of their policies and adjust them as needed, positioning Lusaka for sustainable and inclusive urban development.